niloysh/testbed-automator/labs/lab1/lab1.md

   restartPolicy: Always
 ```

-Create a `ubuntu-pod.yaml` file with the yaml above.
-Then you can apply the configuration as follows
+The `ubuntu-pod.yaml` file contains the YAML code above.
+We can deploy this as follows
 ```bash
 cd labs
 kubectl apply -f ubuntu-pod.yaml